|Formerly known as||Dragons 1970-1992|

 |Affiliation||Folks since 1980|

 |Founding neighborhood||West Humboldt Park neighborhood, Sacramento and Walton|

 |Main neighborhood||East Humboldt Park section of West Town neighborhood|

 In the year 1971, the section of Sacramento and Walton opened up which is where the Dragons moved their base of operations to.
-The Dragons continued on with old gang wars they once had as Latin Kings with Latin Disciples (MLDs), and the war got worse when the Dragons opened territory in “Iowa Village” which is Western and Iowa down to Iowa and California in the East Humboldt Park neighborhood This expansion that dipped into southern West Town caused the Dragons to go to war with the C-Notes.
+The Dragons opened territory in “Iowa Village” which is Western and Iowa down to Iowa and California in the East Humboldt Park neighborhood this expansion then dipped into southern West Town caused the Dragons to go to war with the C-Notes.

-On November 11, 1978 the Folk and People nation alliances were established; however, the Dragons were not accepted onto either side.
-It was not until 1980 that they were accepted into the Folk nation behind prison walls, and by 1983 they were visibly part of the Folk nation.
+On November 11, 1978 the Folk and People nation alliances were established; however, the Dragons were not accepted onto either side until 1980, they were accepted into the Folk Nation behind prison walls, and by 1983 they were visibly part of the Folk Nation.

-By the late early 1990s, the Dragons stopped their gang wars with the C-Notes and the two became best allies.
-Now that the C-Notes were no longer a white power gang and began taking in Latinos, not only that the C-Notes had been disbanded from the UFO (United Five Organization or United Fighting Organization) for around close to 10 years now.
-The C-Notes were in bad conflict with the Gaylords and Taylor Jousters which was great for the Dragons because they hated the Gaylords and Jousters too due to their newer turf in Belmont-Cragin, and course both gangs deeply hates Latin Kings as an arch enemy.
+By the early 1990s, the Dragons stopped their gang wars with the C-Notes and the two became best allies.
+The C-Notes were in bad conflict with the Gaylords and Taylor Jousters which was great for the Dragons because they hated the Gaylords and Jousters too, due to their newer turf in Belmont-Cragin, and of course both gangs deeply hates Latin Kings.